A Symphony of Oolongs: My Love Letter to Taiwan’s Finest

 Then there’s Kumari from Nepal, a tea as majestic as the Himalayan mountains where it’s grown.
 Named after the living goddess of Nepal, this tea is bright, floral, and beautifully complex, with hints of honey and that signature muscatel finish that tea lovers crave.
 The tea gardens of Nepal, especially those at higher elevations like Ilam and Dhankuta, are blessed with cool mountain air, abundant rainfall, and nutrient-rich soil.
 These high-altitude conditions slow down the growth of tea leaves, intensifying their flavors and aromas.
 It’s hand-rolled by local artisans, and every sip feels like a tribute to their dedication and craftsmanship.
 I love brewing a cup of Kumari to kickstart my morning—it’s like sunshine in a teapot!
 And knowing the care that goes into each leaf makes the experience even more special.

-And let’s not forget Sun kissed from Vietnam!
+And let’s not forget Sun Kissed from Vietnam!
 Vietnam’s tea culture is often overlooked, but their black teas are simply divine.
 Sun kissed is a vibrant blend with tropical fruit notes and a smooth, honeyed finish.
 What makes Vietnamese black teas so distinct is the country’s lush, mountainous tea-growing regions like Yen Bai and Thai Nguyen.
 Many of these regions feature ancient tea forests where wild tea trees have grown for centuries, thriving in the mist-covered hillsides.
 The terroir, with its humid climate and mineral-rich soil, lends the teas a bold yet smooth character.
-Sun kissed truly captures the warmth of the sun and the richness of its environment.
+Sun Kissed truly captures the warmth of the sun and the richness of its environment.
 Whether hot or iced, it’s perfect for pairing with a light pastry or sipping on a relaxing afternoon.

 What excites me most about offering these teas is how they showcase the incredible diversity of black tea.
-From the smoky sophistication of Whiskey Smoked to the floral elegance of Kumari and the bright, tropical charm of Sun kissed, there’s a tea adventure waiting for everyone.
+From the smoky sophistication of Whiskey Smoked to the floral elegance of Kumari and the bright, tropical charm of Sun Kissed, there’s a tea adventure waiting for everyone.
 These teas aren’t just beverages—they’re stories steeped in tradition and shaped by the landscapes that nurture them.
 I hope you’ll stop by, sip something new, and experience these treasures from around the world.
 There’s so much to love in every leaf, and I can’t wait to hear which one becomes your favorite!

 Susie Q